Category: Esthetics

 A reader writes:

-Dear Ray Harvey: I’m one of these guys with a big belly and a small penis.
+Dear Ray Harvey: I’m one of these guys with a big belly and an extremely small penis.
 I’m heterosexual, and I drive a truck for a living.
 I do not get a lot of exercise.
 For as long as I can remember, I’ve been pained by the size of my penis.
 I’m seriously considering surgical augmentation (in my late thirties).
 Do you have particular thoughts on this issue?
 Should I, or shouldn’t I?

 – Dick Weed